Team Fortress Classic: Legacy

 Following the success of Team Fortress as a Quake modification, Team Fortress Software began development of a sequel.
 Interested in the project's potential, Valve hired the team to develop Team Fortress 2 on the modified Quake engine used by Half-Life.
 The partnership was announced in 1998, developed in parallel to Team Fortress Classic.
 However, the game was not shown publicly until a year later at E3 1999.
 Introduced as Team Fortress 2: Brotherhood of Arms, the game showcased multiple unprecedented technologies for its time and won several awards including "Best Online Game" and "Best Action Game".
 In June 2000, Valve announced that Team Fortress 2 had been delayed further, attributing this to their rebuilding of the game on a new, proprietary in-house engine that is today known as the Source engine.

 Following this delay, little mention of the game was made by Valve for a period of six years.
-Running up to Half-Life 2s release in 2004, Valve's Doug Lombardi claimed that Team Fortress 2 was still being developed and news of its release would come after that of Half-Life 2.
-However, Lombardi's claim would not come to fruition until Electronic Arts' 2006 Summer Showcase.
-For the first time in more than half a decade, the game was shown publicly with an art style that notably contrasted its revisions prior.
-In 2007, Team Fortress 2 was released to critical acclaim as part of The Orange Box.
+Running up to Half-Life 2s release in 2004, Valve's Doug Lombardi said Team Fortress 2 was still being developed and news of its release would come after that of Half-Life 2.
+In 2006, during Electronic Arts' 2006 Summer Showcase, the game was shown publicly, with an art style that contrasted its initial design.
+In 2007, Team Fortress 2 was released to acclaim as part of The Orange Box.

 The plot and characters of Team Fortress 2 were expanded upon outside of the game in the form of short videos or comics.
 In April 2014, the Team Fortress comic series reintroduced the Team Fortress Classic classes (excluding their respective Medic) as a rival cast of characters to the Team Fortress 2 team.
 A catch-up comic released on the TF2 website released for free comic book day described Team Fortress Classic as being set in an alternate 1930, and that the game takes place during the Gravel Wars era of the timeline, along with the fact that the Classic engineer is the father of the engineer in Team Fortress 2.

-A fan-made total conversion mod for Half-Life 2 titled Fortress Forever was created, aiming to replicate the gameplay of Team Fortress Classic while using the more modern Source engine.
+Fans created a mod for Half-Life 2, Fortress Forever, aiming to replicate the gameplay of Team Fortress Classic while using the more modern Source engine.
 Fans have also made a similar mod of Team Fortress 2 titled Team Fortress 2 Classic, which seeks to marry gameplay elements and concepts from both entries alongside scrapped ideas from the sequel's development cycle and several entirely original additions.